agility/agility-cli/README.md

 1. To install the cli locally using yarn, open terminal and type: ```yarn add @agility/cli```.
 2. For global installation using yarn, open terminal and type: ```yarn global add @agility/cli```.

-### How to Use
+### Using the CLI
+#### Athenticate first
 1. Login to agility instance using command ```agility login```.
+2. A browser window will appear to perform the authentication process.
+You may have to authorize before proceeding.
-2. Once authenticated use the following steps to perform operations on your instance.
+3. Once authenticated use the following steps to perform operations on your instance.
-3. Should have an instance pulled first to push to a target instance.

-### Steps
+#### Performing operations on CLI
 1. To pull an instance use the command ```agility pull --guid="<<Provide Guid of your Instance>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be pulled>>"``` to pull an instance.
 2. To push an instance use the command ```agility push --guid="<<Provide the target Instance guid>> --locale="<<Provide the locale of the Instance>>"```
 3. For instance cloning, this command is a mix of push and pull.
 Use the command ```agility clone --sourceGuid="<<Provide Guid of your source Instance>>" --targetGuid="<<Provide the target Instance guid>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be cloned>>"``` to perform cloning between instances.
 4. To access the error logs, navigate to .agility-files/logs/instancelog.txt

-## Folder Structure
+#### Folder Structure
 1. If a pull or clone instance is initiated, a local folder .agility-files is created.
 2. Assets are saved inside the assets folder which consists of a json folder which has the metadata of the assets downloaded.
 The folder structure is .agility-files/assets/json for metadata.
 Rest assets are present inside the assets folder.
 3. Galleries are saved inside the .agility-files/assets/galleries in a json format which is the metadata of the galleries of your source instance.